varyonic/assembla-to-jira-migration/README.md

 Note that in Jira images are treated as attachments and can be accessed that way via `[[image:IMAGE|NAME]]`.

+Note: If you get the error `NOK (Tool not found for this project)`, try running the `assembla_enable_file_tool.rb` helper script to fix it.
+If this doesn't work, then you will have to enable the file set via the Assembla admin dashboard.

-Important: this step needs to be done before importing tickets (next section) in order that the markdown for embedded attachment (images) will work correctly.
+Important: this step MUST be done before importing tickets (next section) in order that the markdown for embedded attachment (images) will work correctly.

 ### Create custom fields